Master's Award

 The MCQST Master's Award annually honors two outstanding Master's theses (theory and experiment) from the MCQST community.
 The prize highlights and recognizes outstanding master research projects, and it aims to encourage awardees to continue pursuing a further career in science.

 MCQST considers outstanding theses graded 1.0 that demonstrate original thought, a unique approach to the chosen topic or field of study, significant personal contribution, and creativity.
 These theses are from students working in research groups associated with MCQST.
-Only theses submitted between 1 January 23 and 31 December 23 will be considered for the award.

 How to Apply?